Course Outline

 Module 3.
 Managing Cloud Security and Risk for Government

-This module addresses critical considerations for managing security in cloud computing, beginning with risk assessment and governance.
-It covers legal and compliance issues, such as discovery requirements in the cloud.
-The module also introduces important CSA risk tools, including the CAIQ, CCM, and STAR registry.
+This module covers essential considerations for managing security in cloud computing environments.
+It begins with risk assessment and governance, then addresses legal and compliance issues, such as discovery requirements in the cloud.
+It also introduces important CSA risk tools, including the CAIQ, CCM, and STAR registry.

 Topics Covered: